top of page

 El Circo 1989.
 Painted by six artists from South American.

-The focus of one museum is modern Latin American art and sculpture and features paintings. and sculptures by leading Latin American artists.
-Their paintings are very colorful and expressive and very different from the modern art of many Israeli artists.
+The focus of one of the museums is modern Latin American art and sculpture, and it features paintings. and sculptures by leading Latin American artists.
+These paintings are colorful and expressive and are quite different from the art of many Israeli artists.
 There are also works by Salvador Dalí, Marc Chagall, and René Magritte, and an outdoor sculpture garden with large bronze sculptures, often on biblical or historical themes.
-The architecture of the building is Spanish colonial style, reflecting the Latin American influence.
-There is also an excellent exhibit on the archeology of Herod’s Caesarea.
+The architecture of the building is Spanish colonial style, reflecting a Latin American influence.
+This building also contains an excellent exhibit on the archeology of Herod’s Caesarea.

 museum.jpeg